 Social Media – A Perfect Getaway for Criminals

-As social media has become a central part of our online lives, criminal activities have found a new favourite home.
+As social media has become a central part of our online lives, criminal activities have found a new favorite home.
 Social media has given ground for criminal ventures to prosper in a quasi-stealth mode online.
-Such platforms have also given favourable chances for regulatory authorities to identify in-process crimes and raise the bar for performing future criminal activities.
+Such platforms have also given favorable chances for regulatory authorities to identify in-process crimes and raise the bar for performing future criminal activities.
 Thus, like many other alterations in communication technology, social media has both benefits of ease of use and costs when it comes to its connection with criminal equity and regulations.

 Social media fraud continues to create trouble for both users and businesses, although institutions have managed to figure out the significance of social channels as an unmatched sales tool.
 Over the years, an increase in social media crimes has been observed, with victims losing more than just money.

 Moreover, with digitisation, online frauds are becoming more standardised and involve organised crime groups.
 In 2022, tricksters are attaining new heights in fraud attack automation.
 Now, scams are less concentrated on average everyday users and are more so focused on exploiting particular groups to expand conversion rates.
 This increases the concerns for regulating social media platforms by multiple authorities using identity verification solutions to prohibit crimes.

 Practices to Combat Frauds on Social Media Sites